fuzzylimes/mongodb-udemy-course/CourseNotes.md

 const joe = new User({ name: "Joe" });
 ```
 * Once the instance has been created, you can use the `.save()` method to save it to mongo.
+* Save method will return a promise, which can then be used to move on to assertions in Mocha.
+    * After the new instance is created, Mongoose attaches an `isNew` proptery to the instance, defaulting to true
+    * Once this has been saved to the database, this is flipped to false

 ## Mocha Tests
 * Using mocha for testing automatically gives you access to `describe` function (test case) and `it` method (test step).